Exawind/openturbine/docs/dev_plan.md

-visualization of results, derivations of statistics, and math portability are other areas where the ecosystem of open source scientific software should be leveraged, and preference should be given to software internal to NREL or funded by Department of Energy's Wind Energy Technology Office.
+visualization of results, derivations of statistics, and math portability are other areas where the ecosystem of open source scientific software should be leveraged, and preference should be given to software internal to NREL or funded by WETO.

 ### Modular